The software industry can't keep going if programmers don't get paid

 Each GNU/Linux distribution has its own community (for example, Ask Ubuntu or Ask Fedora), but there are also general GNU/Linux help communities, like Unix & Linux Stack Exchange.

-- If you need someone you can reach on the phone anytime to assist you, the companies behind most distributions provide commercial support: see the Ubuntu Commercial Support or Red Hat Enterprise Linux pages for example.
+- If you need someone you can reach on the phone anytime to assist you, the companies behind most distributions provide commercial support: see Debian consultants, Ubuntu Commercial Support, or Red Hat Enterprise Linux for example.

 - ^ a b What we call "Free Software" here is also often called "Open Source Software".
 In practice the requirements are identical, although because the term "open" doesn't call to mind freedom, it misses the point.
 Read our FAQ entry: Are "Open Source" and "Free Software" the same thing?.